Affidavit A to Z

 Who can administer an affidavit?

-Under section 139 of Code of Civil Procedure, 1908. it is said that who can administer an affidavit or in another word before whom deponent should apply for affidavit and that (empowered) person will check the document and approve it as an affidavit.
+Under section 139 of the Code of Civil Procedure, 1908. it is said that who can administer an affidavit or in another word before whom deponent should apply for affidavit and that (empowered) person will check the document and approve it as an affidavit.
 Generally, the affidavit is administered by a Notary or by a Magistrate depending on the particular requirement of the subject matter but the government may appoint any other court or person to administer the oath to the deponent.
 It is also important to note that in various cases some government form can be treated as an affidavit where the respective officer/person administer the oath.

 The section is quite self-explanatory,